expresspigeon/blog/src/content/posts/2014/avoid-spam-filters.md

     show giveaway do not necessarily want email from you.
 Be clear when collecting emails.
 There are healthy ways to [build an email list offline](/blog/2014/05/15/6-quick-tips-to-grow-your-email-list-offline/).
--   **Buy an email list.**It's a [really bad idea to purchase or rent an email list](/blog/2014/02/12/11-reasons-to-never-purchase-an-email-list/).
+-   **Buy an email list.**It&apos;s a [really bad idea to purchase or rent an email list](/blog/2014/02/12/11-reasons-to-never-purchase-an-email-list/).
     Not only is it illegal and punishable by US law, it can crush your email marketing program and do long-term harm to your brand.
 -   **Scrape websites for email addresses.** It goes without saying that this will only get you in trouble.
-Do this, and you'll probably end up on blacklists.
+Do this, and you&apos;ll probably end up on blacklists.

 To get past spam filters, you want to attract people who are truly